johnnythethird/Tinder-Clone-Practice/tinder-clone/README.md

-We've added the swipe function to the application now!\
+We've added the buttons to the application.
+They don't work yet, but will be placeholders for now.\
-Each person has their own name and image associated with them.\
-We'll most likely move the information somewhere else, but the program is still in the testing phase.\
+We've also began with the backend.